02 Oct The Mystery of Jesus’ Birth

-To understand what feast Messiah’s birth occurred on, let us first explore the Torah.
+As we commence to obtain wisdom and knowledge of which feast Messiah’s birth occurred on, let us first explore the Torah.
 In Deuteronomy, God commanded the children of Israel to be in Jerusalem three times a year for His feast days.

 Deuteronomy 16:16, “Three times a year all your males shall appear before the Lord your God in the place which He chooses: at the Feast of Unleavened Bread (Passover), at the Feast of Weeks (Pentecost), and at the Feast of Tabernacles.”

-Which of the three feasts in Deuteronomy 16:16 did Messiah’s birth occur on?
+The Almighty commanded the children of Israel to be in Jerusalem during His feast days so that they would understand when Messiah was crucified, buried, and resurrected (Passover/Unleavened Bread, Nisan 14-17 – March/April), when Messiah poured out His holy spirit (Feast of weeks/Shavuot/Pentecost), and also when Messiah would “tabernacle” or dwell among mankind for 1,000 years (Millennial Reign).
+Therefore, which of the three feasts in Deuteronomy 16:16 did Messiah’s birth occur on?
 For the answer, let us explore the book of Luke, as it gives us an accurate, chronological account of Yeshua’s birthday.

 Luke 1:1-4, “Inasmuch as many have taken in hand to set in order a narrative of those things which have been fulfilled among us, just as those who from the beginning were eyewitnesses and ministers of the word delivered them to us, it seemed good to me also, having had perfect understanding of all things from the very first, to write to you an orderly account, most excellent Theophilus, that you may know the certainty of those things in which you were instructed.”